madhuakula/madhuakula.com/content/home/experience.md

     date_start: "2014-10-01"
     date_end: "2016-05-05"
     description: |2-
+      Joined as a 1st member in the Fortune 1 Network Security team in India and worked collaboratively with the USA team and other teams around the globe.

       1. Responsible for the global network security for Walmart eCommerce.
       2. Part of Incident Response team.
 Worked on Palo Alto, ASA, FWSM firewalls.
       3. Responsible for assessment of automation tools, latest trends to enhance the current security testing practices,update and enhance the standards used in organisation.